nodeworld/ng-autocomplete-plugin/projects/autocomplete/README.md

 ## CSS Classes used in npm-autocomplete-plugin html template

 #### This is for informational purpose only.
 Be cautious if you are overriding these CSS as it may affect dropdown style if updated incorrectly.
-Make sure you use ::ng-deep or host when updating the internal css or by turning off encapsulation.

 ###### It is always recommended to add class through customClass or customStyle Input() properties.